Exact Recovery of Community Structures Using DeepWalk and Node2vec: Introduction

 We now outline our approach.
-The original node2vec/DeepWalk algorithms are based on optimizing the non-convex skip-gram model using stochastic gradient descent; the resulting optimization problem can have multiple local minimima and the obtained embeddings can thus be numerically unstable.
-We instead consider, for each embedding dimension $d$, the optimal low-rank approximation of a transformed co-occurrence matrix similar to that used in \citet{levy2014neural} and \citet{qiu2020concentration}.
-We then show that the entries of the co-occurrence matrix computed using the observed adjacency matrix is {\em uniformly} close to the entries of the co-occurrence matrix computed using the true but unknown edge probabilities matrix.
-This uniform bound then implies that the entrywise logarithm of the two co-occurrence matrices are also {\em uniformly} close.
-We emphasize that the uniform entrywise error bounds are essential for this step.
-Indeed, {\em a priori} the co-occurrence matrices are only guaranteed to be non-negative matrices and hence their entrywise logarithm is possibly unbounded.
-Now, by definition, the co-occurrence matrix constructed using the true edge probablilities will be a positive matrix.
-Our uniform entrywise error bounds therefore implies, with high probability, that the co-occurrence matrix constructed using the observed graph is also a positive matrix.
-In contrast, an error bound using the Frobenius norm is not sufficient to guarantee the positivity of this matrix.

-In summary, the uniform entrywise error bounds for the co-occurrence matrices imply that the matrix we constructed using the observed graph is close, in Frobenius norm, to the matrix constructed using the true edge probabilities.
-In the case of stochastic blockmodel graphs, the true edge probabilities matrix yield an embedding in at most $K$-dimension, where $K$ is the number of blocks.
-Thus, for stochastic blockmodel graphs with $K \ll n$, an application of the celebrated Davis-Kahan theorem then shows that the truncated low-rank representation of both matrices are close, i.e., the embeddings of the observed graph is approximately the same, up to orthogonal transformation, as the embeddings of the true edge probabilities matrix.
-Therefore, by running $k$-means on the low-rank embeddings of the observed graph, we weakly recover the latent community structures.
+The original node2vec and DeepWalk algorithms are based on optimizing a non-convex skip-gram model using stochastic gradient descent (SGD); this optimization problem has multiple local minimima and the obtained embeddings can thus be numerically unstable (see e.g., \cite{surprising}).
+We instead consider, for each embedding dimension $d$, the optimal low-rank approximation of an observed transformed co-occurrence matrix similar to that used in \cite{levy2014neural,qiu2020concentration}, and recently \cite{barot2021community,sussman_vec}.
+We first show that the entries of the co-occurrence matrix computed using the observed adjacency matrix is {\em uniformly} close to the entries of the co-occurrence matrix computed using the true but unknown edge probabilities matrix.
+This uniform bound implies that the entry-wise logarithm of the two co-occurrence matrices are also {\em uniformly} close and thus, with high probability, the co-occurrence matrix constructed using the observed graph is well-defined.
+In the case of stochastic blockmodel graphs the true edge probabilities matrix give rise to a (transformed) co-occurrence matrix with rank at most $K$ where $K$ is the number of blocks and thus for stochastic blockmodel graphs with $K \ll n$ blocks.
+By leveraging both classical (e.g., the celebrated Davis-Kahan theorem \cite{davis70}) as well as recent results on matrix perturbations in the $2 \to \infty$ norm (e.g., \cite{cape2019two,lei2019unified}), we show that the truncated low-rank representation of both matrices are {\em uniformly} close, i.e., the embeddings of the observed graph is, up to orthogonal transformation, approximately the same as that for the true edge probabilities matrix.
+Therefore, by running $K$-means or $K$-medians on the embeddings of the observed graph, we can with high probability recover the latent community structures for {\em every} vertices.